cchriste/rtrtr/README.md

 Thanks!

 *I didn't realize when I came up with it that my ray tracer name might be familiar to some of us sparker fans already, but if you think about it, rtrt is probably pretty rusty by now as well, so...

+## TODO

+_neverending lists of the desired, practical or otherwise_

+- [ ] Ensure Jumbles' coordinate systems correctly invert normals
+- [ ] Add Vulkan Rust module for interactivity
+- [ ] put lots of options in a UI (the simple one everyone uses for OpenGL stuff)